Stories | Families USA Skip to Main Content

 Powerful Stories

 At Families USA, we share a conviction that the people — a patient, consumer, or advocate — should be at the forefront of our mission to achieve improved health and health care for all.
+Our goal is to bring storytellers like you into the conversation, so policymakers better understand who we are advocating for, and why these changes are so important.
+You are the voice, the face, and the push behind the policy, and your story matters.

 People in every state deserve access to affordable, equitable, and comprehensive health coverage that meets their needs.
 But, too many people in America are falling through the cracks in our system, leaving them paying too much for too little care, or not able to afford any insurance at all.
 Choose a story below to learn more about coverage experiences.

-Read Whitney’s story
+Read Maureen’s story

-Read Amy’s story
+Read Madison Busch,’s story

-Read Leslie’s story
+Read Katherine’s story

-More Health Care Coverage Stories
+More Securing and Expanding Comprehensive Coverage Stories

 Everyone in America should have the opportunity to live their healthiest life no matter who we are, where we are from, or where we live.
 Our current health care system does not make improved health for all its primary focus, particularly for Black and brown communities, immigrants, LGBTQ+ people, and other historically oppressed groups.
 Choose a story below to learn more about health equity experiences.